vertexproject/synapse/docs/synapse/userguides/background.rst

 When working with graphs and directed graphs, analysts typically select (or lift) objects (nodes) and navigate the graph by traversing the edges (relationships) that connect those nodes.
 A key limitation to this approach is that all relationships (edges) between objects must be explicitly defined.
-You must know the relationships that you want to represent a priori, which makes the discovery of novel relationships among the data extremely difficult.
+You must know all of the relationships that you want to represent in advance, which makes the discovery of novel relationships among the data extremely difficult.

 .. _bkd-hypergraphs: